2017–18 Anaheim Ducks season

-The 2017–18 Anaheim Ducks season was the 25th season for the National Hockey League franchise that was established on June 15, 1993.
+The 2017–18 Anaheim Ducks season was the 25th season for the National Hockey League (NHL) franchise that was established on June 15, 1993.
 For the first time since the 2011–12 season, the Ducks failed to win the Pacific Division; snapping a 5-year streak.
-They later advanced to the playoffs, but were swept by the San Jose Sharks in the First Round.
+They later advanced to the playoffs, but were swept by the San Jose Sharks in the first round.
+As of 2024, this was the last time the Ducks made the playoffs.